Oak Forest, Illinois: History

 Over the ensuing years following the opening of the Oak Forest Infirmary, a small settlement developed near both the railroad stop and the Oak Forest Infirmary populated by both workers at the facility and relatives of individuals in the Oak Forest facility.
 By the 1920s there were several residential subdivisions developing near the facility.
 The 1940 census reflected 611 residents outside the hospital.
 The hospital provided other business opportunities.
 For example, several mortuaries/funeral homes were to be found just outside the facility.

 In the 1930s, there were some efforts made to rename the community "Arbor Park".
 The proposed name did not gain much momentum, but the name did become memorialized in the name of the Arbor Park School District 145.
 In 1947, with a population of 1,618, the residents voted to incorporate as the Village of Oak Forest.
 It was reincorporated as a city in 1971.

 Christian Goesel and several relatives settled near 147th and Oak Park Avenue (then Bachelor's Grove Road) beginning in about 1861.
 In 1884, the Goeselville post office was established (replacing the East Orland Post Office) to continue to serve the small settlement in that general vicinity (which had previously been part of the larger area of the earlier Batchelor Grove settlement).
 This post office operated as a satellite of the New Bremen/Tinley Park post office until it was discontinued in 1903.
 At its peak there were about 30 residents in the Goeselville area, with a few general stores to supply the farmers.
 Parts of the former Goeselville settlement are now within the far northwestern boundaries of the City of Oak Forest.
 Although that post office has been closed for over 100 years, the Goeselville name occasionally continues to be found on current maps.

-On August 10, 2020, an EF1 tornado touched down in Oak Forest and caused significant damage to portions of the city.
-Extensive tree damage and long lasting power outages affected most of Oak Forest north of 155th Street.